yongssh/TipSplit/README.md

 # TipSplit

-A SwiftUI app to make splitting bills with friends easier, with built-in Venmo request functionality.
+An iOS app to make splitting bills with friends easier, with built-in Venmo request functionality, built in Swift with SwiftUI.

 ## Features
 Tip Calculation: Adjust tip percentages and see real-time totals.